blynkkk/news/README.md

-# Posting news
-You can update your customers with any latest news.
+You can update your customers with latest news.
 When new content is available, it will be automatically shown in a popup.
-Users can close the popup.
+Users can close the popup and return read the news later.

-IMAGE
+IMAGE of how popup looks like

-## Setup
+## Initial Setup
 1. Create a new **public** GitHub repository
-2. In Your.Console go to Settings -> Application Settings -> News repository -> add a link to your Github news repo
+2. In Your.Console go to Settings -> Application Settings -> News repository -> add a link to your Github news repository

-IMAGE
+IMAGE of settings menu

 ## Working with content
 Your repository should have this structure:
 <img width="884" alt="image" src="https://user-images.githubusercontent.com/24506752/157888403-5e3e670f-d09c-44b3-b30f-0e4080a6d23d.png">

-## config.json
+### config.json
 This file stores a list of all news in JSON format.
 You need to follow the exact structure as described below:

 ```